What is the Best Reciprocating Saw Blade? For Metal, Wood, And More (2023)

 Teeth Per Inch

-The teeth per inch is also a term our team has mentioned quite a few times throughout.
+The teeth per inch is also a term I have mentioned quite a few times throughout.
 Referred to as TPI for short, the teeth per inch is exactly as it sounds – the number of teeth per inch of the blade.
 A rule of thumb is that fewer teeth is for more aggressive and rough cuts, while higher TPI blades are meant for finer cuts.

 In general TPI between 3 and 8 makes for a great pruning blade, 8 to 14 are good for wood and smaller nails, but you need TPI between 14 to 18 for metals.
 Aside from the blade’s material the TPI is important to determine what the best reciprocating saws can work on.